Culture / People

 NewJeans might be one of the biggest girl groups in K-pop, but their rise to the top hasn't been without controversy.
 The group debuted with a certified hit 'Attention' back in 2022 — a song that helped them secure the Guinness World Record for “Fastest K-Pop act to reach 1 billion streams on Spotify.
 And proving they're far from one-hit wonders, they've gone on to release hits like 'SuperShy' and 'ETA', and a headline spot at last year's Lollapalooza.

-So with all that success in mind, it might come as a shock to hear that the group announced a rebrand about a month ago, switching from NewJeans to NJZ.
-Now, however, a court has put a halt to their plans, leaving the future of NewJeans — and NJZ — uncertain.
-The latest, below.
+So with all that success in mind, it might come as a shock to hear that the group announced plans to rebrand in early 2025, switching from NewJeans to NJZ.
+Now, however, a court has put a halt to their plans, ruling against their bid, and leaving them under contract as NewJeans with their record label until 2029.
+Here's what you need to know.

 What's the latest on the NewJeans controversy?